 Storing Sweet Onions

 Sweet onions, produced in early summer, have a high moisture content, so they don't store well.
 If you have a variety of onions on hand, be sure to use these first.
-To extend the storage life of sweet onions, the National Onion Council recommends wrapping each onion in a paper towel and keeping them in your refrigerator.
+To extend the storage life of sweet onions, the National Onion Association recommends wrapping each onion in a paper towel and keeping them in your refrigerator.
 Even if you do this, you'll still need to use your sweet onions within a few weeks; all that moisture makes them prone to mold.
 Toss (or compost) your onions sooner, if you see signs of mold.

 Storing Dry Bulb Onions